Hidipo Hamutenya: 2009 presidential campaign

 In November 2009, Hamutenya was the RDP's candidate for President of Namibia.
 He finished in second place with 88,640 votes (10.91%) behind SWAPO candidate and incumbent president Hifikepunye Pohamba (75.25%).
-Hamutenya was placed at the top of RDP's electoral list and was one of eight RDP members elected to the National Assembly of Namibia.
+Hamutenya was placed at the top of the RDP's electoral list and was one of eight RDP members elected to the National Assembly of Namibia.

-In September 2010, Hamutenya and eight other opposition politicians were sworn-in as members of the National Assembly following a six-month boycott due to electoral irregularities in the 2009 election.
+In September 2010, Hamutenya and eight other opposition politicians were sworn in as members of the National Assembly following a six-month boycott due to electoral irregularities in the 2009 election.

 The RDP performed poorly in the 2014 general election, and Hamutenya subsequently faced pressure from within the party to retire.
 He said in March 2015 that he was retiring, leaving the way open for the party to elect a new leader, although he shortly afterward claimed he had been forced to retire against his will.
-He attempted to claim a parliamentary seat when the National Assembly began meeting for its new term in March 2015, but later opted against taking a seat paving the way for his return to SWAPO.
+He attempted to claim a parliamentary seat when the National Assembly began meeting for its new term in March 2015 but later opted against taking a seat paving the way for his return to SWAPO.